box/boxcli/README.md

 * `box configure environments set-current NEWENV`
 * `box users list`
 * `box users search allenmichael -m`
-    * Searches across usesrs for this keyword and only returns Managed Users in the results
+    * Searches across users for this keyword and only returns Managed Users in the results
 * `box folders list-items 0 --save --as-user 275111793`
     * This command will list files and folders under the root folder for a user.
     * If you use this command without `--as-user`, the CLI lists files and folders owned by the Service Account.